 If the New York Department of Labor is charging you with unemployment fraud or potentially building up a case against you, it’s vital that you understand what you’re going up against.
-Being found guilty could result in some severe penalties, but the right Brooklyn unemployment fraud lawyer can help you get the best result for your case.
+Being found guilty could result in some severe penalties, but the right Brooklyn unemployment fraud lawyer can help you get the result for your case.

 From what constitutes unemployment fraud to its penalties and the ways you can defend yourself, this guide has you covered with everything you need to know about the crime.

 How Unemployment Fraud Works

 The New York Department of Labor has a broad definition of unemployment fraud, essentially categorizing it as any instance where someone obtains unemployment insurance benefits because of false information.

 Now, for it to be considered fraud, it needs to be intentional on the part of the perpetrator.
 If it was just an honest mistake and you can provide evidence of that, then you may have a potential defense that at least allows you to avoid the harshest penalties.